SoulaymaneBoulaich/SOCIAL-MEDIA-ANALYTICS/readme.md

 - ✅ **Environment Variables** - Keeping API keys secure
 # Social Media Analytics (SMA)

-A compact, modular Python project that collects social media content (Reddit, Twitter/X, YouTube), performs text cleaning and sentiment analysis, stores results in an SQLite database, and presents insights in an interactive Plotly Dash dashboard.
+A compact, modular Python project that collects social media content (Reddit,YouTube), performs text cleaning and sentiment analysis, stores results in an SQLite database, and presents insights in an interactive Plotly Dash dashboard.

 This README covers quick setup, main files, running the pipeline and dashboard, and deployment notes.
 It is intentionally concise — let me know if you want a longer developer guide or a short `FILES.md` that documents each module in detail.